Type2t/Type2t/README.md

 ### Hello there, My name is Type2t.
-I am a Intermediate Computer Programmer without a degree T~T I have been interested in coding for 5 years with various different coding languages.
+I am an Intermediate Computer Programmer without a degree T~T I have been interested in coding for seven years with different coding languages.
-Here are some Things about me
+Here are some things about me

 - 🔭 I’m currently working on Dumb Projects
-- 🌱 I’m currently learning nothing lol
+- 🌱 I’m currently learning Advanced C++
 - 🏳️‍🌈 Sexuality: Bi :3
-- 🙇‍♂️ Pronouns: He/They
+- 🙇‍♂️ Pronouns: She/They
 - ⚡ Fun fact: Water is not wet